Documentation › Traditional web application › Sending HTML responses

 Autostrada provides a variety of helper functions for sending both full HTML pages and arbitrary HTML snippets to clients.

-By default, your HTML should live in standard library html/template templates inside the assets/templates directory.
+By default, your HTML should live in standard library html/template templates inside the assets/html directory.
 For guidance on how to use html/template, please see the official documentation.

-If you open the assets/templates directory in your generated codebase, you'll see that it already contains a base.tmpl file and two subdirectories: pages and partials.
+If you open the assets/html directory in your generated codebase, you'll see that it already contains a base.tmpl file and two subdirectories: pages and components.

-The files in the pages directory 'extend' the base template with page-specific content.
+The files in the pages directory contain the page-specific content that is 'injected' into the base.tmpl template.

 By default, each file should define a page:title template containing the page title, and a page:main template containing the main body content for the page.
 You can also optionally define a page:meta template containing any additional meta tags or other content to include in the HTML <head> section.